mahseema/awesome-ai-tools/README.md

 - [WellSaid Labs](https://www.wellsaidlabs.com/) - [Review](https://theresanai.com/wellsaid-labs) - Gaining traction for its natural-sounding voiceovers, particularly in corporate training and e-learning.
 - [Lovo.ai](https://www.lovo.ai/) - [Review](https://theresanai.com/lovo-ai) - A compelling choice for creative professionals, especially useful in ads and explainer videos.
 - [Zenmic.com](https://zenmic.com) -  An app to generate podcast eposode ( script + Audio ) using AI.
+- [AInterview.space](https://ainterview.space) – Create AI-hosted podcast interviews.
+Choose a topic, and Joe (the AI host) will research, host the interview, and generate your episode as audio or video.

 ### AI Music Generators